 And, security is not only achieved by having a site run on SSL.
 Users can encrypt data streams with VPN tools. browsers such as Onion Project’s Tor allow users to encrypt information while browsing.
 Tools like Truecrypt allow users to use high encryption on files.
 And, even PGP encryption tools are out there to help secure messages.
 But, again, some of these tools are way overboard.
 That really cool “Sad Keanu” meme you just create probably doesn’t need to be encrypted.

 Oh yes, and the entire Uniform resource identifier (URI) has to change when implementing secure HTTP.
-This means that all links into the site are immediately broken once encrypted.
-The port the web server runs on has to change to 443 (from 80).
+This means that all links to the site are immediately broken once encrypted.
+The port the webserver runs on has to change to 443 (from 80).
 And, in most cases, there’s the matter of forcing users who go to the old HTTP into the new HTTPS site so they stay encrypted.
 This could be messy in very large implementations.

 Even worse, certificates are controlled by large companies and most are not free.
 If you were an administrator and needed to understand how to simply implement a Google-compatible SSL on your company’s blog, good luck wading through that mess.
 Adding insult-to-injury, many registrars and hosting companies prey on customer’s lack of knowledge about technology-related issues – and thus probably offer very limited SSL support, or probably support that only promotes their services in the long run.
 To many, the Certification Authority system on the web is completely broken.